sadanandpai/javascript-code-challenges/challenges/async-concepts.md

 <br />

-#### Q14
-### Write an interface to mock Promise in JavaScript which can be called to create a promise with resolve and reject.
+### Q. Write an interface to mock Promise in JavaScript which can be called to create a promise with resolve and reject.
 Also implement then functionality

 - Basic promise interface will allow creation of promise by passing resolver as the argument
 - `resolve` and `reject` methods will have to be passed to the resolver which the user code will ivoke with data once settled